Hanky Panky (Tommy James and the Shondells song): Composition and history

 Barry and Greenwich authored the song in 1963.
 They were in the middle of a recording session for their group, The Raindrops, and realized they needed a B-side for their single "That Boy John".
-The duo then went into the hall and penned the song in 20 minutes.
+The duo went into the hall and penned the song in 20 minutes.
 The pair was not particularly pleased with the song and deemed it inferior to the rest of their work.
 "I was surprised when [Tommy James' version] was released," Barry commented to Billboard's Fred Bronson.
 "As far as I was concerned it was a terrible song.
 In my mind it wasn't written to be a song, just a B-side."
 Greenwich has a different recollection of events, stating that the song was written in a car at a lover's lane; she claimed that while "everyone else was making out, Jeff and I were making music."
 The single "That Boy John"/"Hanky Panky" was released in November 1963.
 The song was also recorded by "an obscure R&B girl group", The Summits, in 1963 (as Harmon 1017/Rust 5072), but failed to chart.